Plug and Play Active Learning for Object Detection: Method

 After training the detector on the labelled dataset, we compute the category-wise difficulty coefficient $W^r=\{w_i\}_{i\in [C]}$ for the $r$-th AL round as:

-where $\alpha$ controls how fast the difficulty coefficient changes w.r.t. the class-wise difficulty and $\beta$ controls the upper bound of the difficulty coefficient.
-Finally, we compute the image-wise uncertainty of every unlabelled image by summing the entropy of each detected object weighted by the corresponding difficulty coefficient: where $M_{I}$ is the number of detected objects from image $I$; $w_{c(i)}$ is the weight of object $i$'s predicted category; $C'$ is the number of classification~\emph{ways}, which is usually $C+1$ for two-stage detectors and $2$ for one-stage detectors; $p_{ij}$ is the predicted probability of category $j$.
-Finally, we use a simple strategy to select the candidate pool: for a given AL budget $b$, we select $\delta \cdot b$ images from the unlabelled set where we call the hyper-parameter $\delta > 1$ the budget expanding ratio.
+where $\alpha$ controls how fast the difficulty coefficient changes w.r.t. the class-wise difficulty, $\beta$ controls the upper bound of the difficulty coefficient.
+Finally, we compute the image-wise uncertainty of every unlabelled image by summing the entropy of each detected object weighted by the corresponding difficulty coefficient: where $M_{I}$ is the number of detected objects from image $I$; $w_{c(i)}$ is the weight of object $i$'s predicted category; $C'$ is the number of classification ways, which is usually $C+1$ for two-stage detectors and $2$ for one-stage detectors; $p_{ij}$ is the predicted probability of category $j$.
+Finally, we use a simple strategy to select the candidate pool: for a given AL budget $b$, we sort the images by their uncertainties and select $\delta \cdot b$ most uncertain ones from the unlabelled set.
+We call the hyper-parameter $\delta > 1$ \textit{budget expanding ratio}.